Frequently Asked Questions by Students about Disability Services at York University

 - Physical, Sensory & Medical Disability Services: Physical, Sensory, and Medical Disabilities

 You should arrange to have a consultation appointment with staff from one of the disability services units as soon as possible so they can discuss the options available to you – this may include arranging for a medical or psychological assessment, being directed to other offices on campus that can provide academic support, etc.

 Only if you want to access services through our offices.
 Our services include helping you determine whether you require academic accommodations.
 If you are unsure whether you do or not, we recommend that you register and meet with a disability service provider as soon as possible to discuss your accommodation needs.

 Academic accommodations are adjustments to the learning environment that support your academic endeavours while at the same time maintaining the essential academic requirements of the course and program of study.
 Accommodations are meant to remove barriers while providing neither an academic advantage nor disadvantage to students.

 Here’s an example of how academic accommodations work.
 Because of a disability such as Cerebral Palsy, or some forms of learning disability, or because of the side effects of certain medications used in treating students with mental health disabilities, students may experience great difficulty with tasks requiring fine motor skills such as handwriting.
 This may affect how quickly and legibly they can write.
 A reasonable academic accommodation in this instance might be extended time and/or use of a computer to complete written tests and examinations where the intent is to evaluate students’ knowledge or analytical skills in relation to the topics encompassed by the test or examination.
 The evaluation can be done fairly once the student has had the opportunity to write legibly.

-Your diagnostic assessment report will be reviewed by a qualified disability services staff member.
-This is the beginning of an interactive process whereby you and a disability counsellor will discuss:
+Your disability related documentation will be reviewed by a qualified Disability Services staff member.
+This is the beginning of an interactive process whereby you and a disabilities counsellor will discuss: